Plantation Divorce & Family Lawyer

 Even though the escalated costs of child support may try to be avoided, child support can not be waived because it belongs to the child.
 Therefore, it is both parties' obligation to support the children after a divorce.

 There are several factors which may increase or decrease the amount of child support that a party may receive.
-The divorce lawyers at Lyons, Snyder & Collin, P.A. are knowledgeable regarding all of these tactics and are able to effectively advocate on your behalf in order to obtain the best possible result for you and your children.
+The Plantation divorce lawyers at Lyons, Snyder & Collin, P.A. are knowledgeable regarding all of these tactics and are able to effectively advocate on your behalf in order to obtain the best possible result for you and your children.

-Florida family law and divorce attorneys Sean L. Collin and Nabeel Basit have extensive experience representing individuals in child custody related matters.
+Plantation family law and divorce attorneys Sean L. Collin and Nabeel Basit have extensive experience representing individuals in child custody related matters.
 Mr. Collin and Mr. Snyder have represented individuals in over 300 divorce related matters from professional athletes to high net worth executives.

 The most expensive and difficult divorces are the ones that involve child custody/time-sharing.
-The divorce lawyers at Lyons, Snyder & Collin, P.A. utilize all the tools at their disposal to achieve the best possible results for their clients because the time that you spend with your child is "priceless".
+The Plantation divorce lawyers at Lyons, Snyder & Collin, P.A. utilize all the tools at their disposal to achieve the best possible results for their clients because the time that you spend with your child is "priceless".

 Know The Law